 Robert deKieffer International Fellowship Award

-The AECT Robert deKieffer International Fellowship Award is presented to an individual in recognition of professional leadership in the field of educational communications and technology in a foreign country.
+The AECT Robert deKieffer International Fellowship Award is presented to an individual in recognition of professional leadership in the field of educational communications and technology in a foreign country

 Robert deKieffer was born in Chicago in 1916.
 His father died when he was only four years old.
-Bob was diagnosed with dyslexia so his mother encouraged him to study music which eventually lead him to Heidelberg, Germany after his high school graduation.
-Bob served as Concert Master of the Heidelberg Symphony Orchestra then he returned to the United States and earned his bachelor's and master's degrees in education from Northwestern University.
-After serving in the Navy during World War II, he earned his Ph.D. from State University of Iowa, where he established his reputation in the educational technology field with the study, "The Status of Teacher-Training in Audio-Visual Education in the Forty-Eight States", a forty year longitudinal study reported at ten-year intervals.
+Bob was diagnosed with dyslexia, so his mother encouraged him to study music which eventually led him to Heidelberg, Germany after his high school graduation.
+Bob served as Concertmaster of the Heidelberg Symphony Orchestra then he returned to the United States and earned his bachelor's and master's degrees in education from Northwestern University.
+After serving in the Navy during World War II, he earned his Ph.D. from State University of Iowa, where he established his reputation in the educational technology field with the study, "The Status of Teacher-Training in Audio-Visual Education in the Forty-Eight States", a forty-year longitudinal study reported at ten-year intervals.
 Bob held positions with Stephens College in Missouri and the University of Oklahoma then, in 1954 Bob became the director of the Bureau of Audio-Visual Instruction at the University of Colorado at Boulder, where he developed an extensive film collection, supported instructional television and eventually served as Dean of the Division of Continuing Education until his retirement in 1982.
 Always interested in leadership development, Bob served as AECT President and Chair of the ECT Foundation, giving many years of leadership and service to his profession.

--Has conducted a major project or been involved in the advancement of the field outside of the USA.
+● has conducted a major project or been involved in the advancement of the educational communications and technology field outside of the US;

--Is recognized as a leader in the field in teaching, research and/or service.
+● is recognized as a leader in the field in teaching, research and/or service;

-Nomination Form: Click here to submit a nomination.
+Nomination Form: Click Here to Submit a Nomination.

 Nature of Award: A plaque of achievement